crgee1/Streben/README.md

 ## Project Design

-This project was made with cloning Strava's key features in mind, but on a 10 day.
+This project was made with cloning Strava's key features in mind, but in 10 days.
 Managing expectations to match the givin timeline was crucial in order to have a final project to demo.

 ## Future Changes